Portugal's strategic contributions to the ILO

 Portugal funds the ILO through:

-- Assessed contributions paid by all ILO member States by virtue of their membership, which constitute the ILO-s core funding or regular budget.
-From 2015 to 2018 Portugal contributed over US$ 6.8 Million.
+- Assessed contributions to the ILO's Regular Budget paid by all ILO member States by virtue of their membership.
+From 2017 to 2020 Portugal contributed US$ 6.0 Million.

-- Voluntary contributions provided as earmarked funds for priority programmes and projects in addition to assessed contributions.
-From 2015 to 2018, Portugal contributed US$ 2.7 Million.
+- Voluntary contributions earmarked for priority programmes and projects in addition to assessed contributions.
+From 2017 to 2020, Portugal contributed US$ 2.9 Million.

 Portugal’s support to ILO actions